thinkphp/contextualSearch/Docs/contextualSearch.md

 ** Events **

-* request - the function to execute when you make a search.
+* request - this event is fired whenever is made a request.

 Signature: onRequest()

-* complete - the function to be called when the results is returned.
+* complete - this event is fired whenever the request has been completed.

 Signature: onComplete(searchResults)